Enabling “device flow”

 enabling-device-flow_3

-Configure the following settings in Client Developer Console.
+Configure the following in Client Settings.

 Tab Key Value